2011 Challenge de France final: Team backgrounds

 Saint-Étienne made its debut in the ultimate match of the competition.
 In its run-up to the final, the club faced only one first division club, Le Mans in the quarter-finals, and defeated the club 1–0.
 Saint-Étienne also did not concede a goal in the competition having shut out all of its opponents.
 Montpellier made its fifth appearance in the final of the Challenge de France, which is only second to Lyon, which has appeared in seven.
 Of its five appearances, Montpellier have won the Challenge de France three times; tied for the most titles ever won in the competition with Lyon.
-The club won its first titles in back-to-back seasons from 2006–2007 when it defeated Lyon two consecutive years on penalties.
+The club won its first titles in back-to-back seasons from 2006 to 2007 when it defeated Lyon two consecutive years on penalties.
 Montpellier won its last title in 2009.
 The club defeated Le Mans 3–1 in the final.
 The three-time champions only conceded one goal in the competition having outscored its opponents 22–1.